qingfengxia/FenicsSolver/Readme.md

 ### 1. Initial demonstration

-A demo of object oriented solver *ScalerEquationSolver* is uploaded, while other solvers are under development.
+A series of object oriented solvers: *ScalerEquationSolver* and *LinearElasticitySolver*, derived from *BaseSolver*, while NavierStokesSolver is under testing.

 Case setup: json file format could be the text case setup file, mapping directly to and from python dict data structure.

 ### 2. FreeCAD GUI integration (late 2017)

-FreeCAD developer *joha2* has added mesh export function in FemWorkbench, once the boundary mesh can be exported, case setup for fenics solver will be write in FreeCAD workbench.

 3D xml mesh and boundary export has been implemented by Qingfeng Xia via Gmsh, this feature has yet been push to FreeCAD master.
+Meanwhile, FreeCAD developer *joha2* has added mesh export function in FemWorkbench, once the boundary mesh can be exported, case setup for fenics solver will be write in FreeCAD workbench.

 ### 3. Coupling of multiple solvers in series

-Not yet designed
+Not yet designed.

 ### 4. Coupling with external solvers